xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/run_xcat_in_docker_compose.rst

 ----------------------------------------
 After the "docker-compose.yml" is ready, the xCAT Docker container can be started with [1]_ ::

-   docker-compose -f "docker-compose.yml" up -d; ifconfig eno1 0.0.0.0; brctl addif mgtbr eno1; ip link set mgtbr up;docker-compose logs -f
+   docker-compose -f "docker-compose.yml" up -d; \
+   ifconfig eno1 0.0.0.0; \
+   brctl addif mgtbr eno1; \
+   ip link set mgtbr up; \
+   docker-compose logs -f

 This command starts up the Docker container and attaches the network interface "eno1" of Docker host to the bridge network "mgtbr".
 It is a little complex due to a Compose bug `#1003 <https://github.com/docker/libnetwork/issues/1003>`_ .
 The commands should be run successively in one line to avoid breaking the network connection of the network interface of Docker host.

 To remove the container, you can run ::

-  docker-compose -f "docker-compose.yml" down;ifdown eno1;ifup eno1
+  docker-compose -f "docker-compose.yml" down; \
+  ifdown eno1; \
+  ifup eno1

 To update the xCAT Docker image, you can run ::